UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 <iframe src="/module4/charts/01/unnamed-chunk-2.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: In the last module we saw how to visualize the distribution of a single numerical dataframe column.
+Notes: In the last module, we saw how to visualize the distribution of a single numerical dataframe column.
 What if we instead want to compare the distributions of two columns with each other?

-A question we could answer with this type of comparison is “Are movies rated similarly on different online platforms?”
+A question we could answer with this type of comparison is *“Are movies rated similarly on different online platforms?”*

-In this slide we are showing the movie rating from both
+In this slide, we are showing the movie rating from both
 <https://www.imdb.com/> and <https://www.rottentomatoes.com>.
 These are
 both websites where people can rate movies.